eaglerock1337/tmsim/README.md

 - `text.c`    - base-level text print routines

 I'm sure I'll have some files containing the game data unless I somehow figure out how to avoid needing to store a lot of game text.

+## design constraints

+Since this has to fit within approximatly 40K of RAM to fit on the RC2014 and work with CP/M, I am saving on memory as much as possible, including passing along game state via pointers as much as possible to avoid duplicating data in memory.

+As a result, the codebase includes a lot of nonpure functions that alter game state through struct pointers.
+While this is one step above using global variables, it at least makes it clear what is being adjusted.

+I am also heavily relying on the preprocessor to allow keeping as much data as possible within simple, one-byte variables, indexed with enumerated values for code readability.